rachelt27/Getting_and_Cleaning_Data/CodeBook.md

-Getting and Cleaning Data Course Project CodeBook
+CODE BOOK: Getting and Cleaning Data Course Project

 This file describes the variables, the data, and any transformations performed to clean up the data.

+THE DATA
     The data was obtained from the following site: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones